TM Hughes & Son Electrical Services install, repair and replace all types of lighting in Basildon and the surrounding areas.

 - Who uses the room?

-Every room serves a different function your kitchen has different lighting requirements to the bedroom.
+Every room serves a different function.
+Your kitchen has different lighting requirements to the bedroom.

 Age is significant.
 Older people require more light than younger people, so we establish the number of people in the home and their ages.
 Eyesight deteriorates with age.
 Older people generally need more task lighting.

-Furniture positioning is important, designing lighting around your furniture necessary to create the right ambience.
+Furniture positioning is important.
+Designing lighting around your furniture necessary to create the right ambience.
 It doesn’t matter if you don’t know exactly where your furniture will go.
 A rough idea allows us to present the lighting positioning options.

 Some rooms will have natural permanent features such as fireplaces, feature walls and exposed beams.
-Other features may include pictures, ornaments or trophy cabinets although these are not a natural part of the home you may want these illuminated also.
+Other features may include pictures, ornaments or trophy cabinets.
+Although these are not a natural part of the home, you may want these illuminated also.
 Attractive features are purposely highlighted while necessary and unattractive features (such as radiators) are not.

-We will have already worked out the required bulb power for each room (size, amount of lights, positioning) next we need to decide the best colour to compliment your existing or new decor.
+We will have already worked out the required bulb power for each room (size, amount of lights, positioning) next.
+We need to decide the best colour to compliment your existing or new decor.
 Bulb choice will depend on the type/look of light installed.

 Our Basildon Electricians install all types of outdoor lighting.
 We can upgrade your existing lighting or install new lights.
-We regularly work with builders, architects and landscape gardeners and are happy to work to existing plans you may have.
+We regularly work with builders, architects and landscape gardeners and are happy to work on existing plans you may have.